A very common Rome sightseeing question is how do I visit the Sistine Chapel.

 You may purchase tickets to the Vatican Museum directly through the Vatican Museum website.
 We suggest you choose a time that works for your itinerary and buy skip the line tickets.

-You may also join one of our small group Vatican tours or arrange a private tour of the Vatican Museum by looking at this page.
+You may also join one of our small group Vatican tours that are arranged before the Vatican opens to the general public.
+In this case you’ll be able to enjoy the Sistine Chapel without the uncomfortable shoulder to shoulder crowds.
+You may book a private tour of the Vatican Museum by looking at this page.

 The Sistine Chapel may be a most popular destination because of Michelangelo’s frescoes on the ceiling and front wall.
 It is also an incredibly important place for Catholics.
 This is where the Cardinals meet to pick a new Pope.